marianabb/REBUS/time.rst

 - Webmaster email in footer.
 - Activation email configuration.
 - (Django-registration) A script 'registration/bin/deleted_expired_users.py', is provided, which is suitable for use as a regular cron job.
+- Clean admin
+- Remove schedule from templates
+- Jquery-ui smoothness theme css is saved TWICE in static and dataTables
+- profilemgr/views has the home unused view

 pwd: BSArebus